-^{}Courses applicable to the 24-semester-hour business requirement for the Acquisition Professional Development (APD) Program.
+Courses applicable to the 24-semester-hour business requirement for the Acquisition Professional Development (APD) Program.
 Also, may apply 4 SHs to the APD Program when 5-level career development course is completed and 2 SHs to the APD Program when resident Airman Leadership School, NCO Academy or USAF Senior NCO Academy is completed.
+See Licensure and Certification section for certification information.